Transcribe.so vs Otter: AI Meeting Notes vs Searchable Meeting Transcripts

 • Accurate transcript.
 With diarization where it matters.

-• Auto chapters and topics.
+• Auto chapters and sections.
 A spine for long calls.

 • Semantic search.
 Find phrases by meaning across hours of recordings.